What is PTEN hamartoma tumor syndrome?

 - developmental delays

-What are the causes of PTEN hamartoma tumor syndrome?
+What causes PTEN hamartoma tumor syndrome?

 PHTS results from a change in the PTEN gene.
 The PTEN gene is a tumor suppressor that helps keep cell growth in check.
 When there is a defect in the PTEN gene, cell growth can go unchecked, causing tumors and an increased cancer risk.